jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 and for RefSeq in `00-documentation.backup/05-MALT_taxonomic_binning_summary_statistics_refseq_bacharchhomo_gcs_20181122.tsv`

-The MinSupport value column(s) was then manually added to the indiviudals column of our main screening metadata file `00-documentation/02-calculus_microbiome-deep_evolution-individualscontrolssources_metadata_20190523.tsv`.
+The MinSupport value column(s) was then manually added to the individuals column of our main screening metadata file `00-documentation/02-calculus_microbiome-deep_evolution-individualscontrolssources_metadata_20190523.tsv`.